mgatland/mcmanager/README.md

 ### Step 2:

-In your dropbox, create a file called minecraft-server
+In your dropbox, create a folder called minecraft-server

 In that folder, copy the file minecraft.service from this repository